teretzdev/meetme-discord-11/README.md

 2. Create a new project and enable the Google Sheets API.
 3. Create OAuth 2.0 credentials and download the `credentials.json` file.
 4. Place the `credentials.json` file in the root directory of your project.

+## AI Service Setup
+To integrate the AI service for processing messages, ensure you have the following:

+1. An account with the AI service provider.
+2. Your API key and endpoint URL, which should be added to the `.env` file as `AI_API_KEY` and `AI_API_URL`.

 ## Running the Application
 To start the application, use the following command: